greenpeace/gpes-test-visualisations/README.md

 ### Install Jekyll

-Jekyll is a static site generator that uses [Liquid](https://shopify.github.io/liquid/) templating (similar to [Twig](https://twig.symfony.com/), used in many of our sites).
+Jekyll is a static site generator that uses [Liquid](https://shopify.github.io/liquid/) template language (similar to [Twig](https://twig.symfony.com/), used in many of our sites).

 In this repository I use Jekyll test my html, css, javascript and svg in many site templates.
 [Install Jekyll](https://jekyllrb.com/).